 What is mic level?
 Mic level is the typical and expected analog audio signal level of professional microphone outputs and mic preamplifier inputs.
 Nominal mic level is generally between 1 to 100 millivolts AC (-60 to -20 dBV).
 Mic level signals need amplification to reach line level for use in mixing consoles and DAWs.

 Why do microphones output mic level?
 Microphones produce audio signals as their diaphragms move in reaction to sound waves.
-Because the diaphragm movement is relatively small, microphones are only capable of producing small mic level AC voltages.
-Some mics include internal preamps to boost their signals, but still output at mic level.
+Because the diaphragm movement is relatively small, microphones can only produce small mic level AC voltages.
+Some mics include internal preamps to boost their signals but still output at mic level.

 Microphone capsules simply cannot transduce line level signals.
 This is mostly due to the following factors:

 - Microphone diaphragms are small and have limited movement.